 In a separate, medium mixing bowl, combine flour, baking soda, salt, cinnamon and cardamom.

-Gradually add the dry ingredient mixture into the sour cream mixture.
+Gradually add the dry ingredients mixture into the sour cream mixture.
 Beat until well combined.
 The batter will be quite thick and probably not pourable.
 I usually use a whisk to beat them together, but its pretty thick for a whisk if you don’t have a stiff one.
+A hand held electric mixer works well also.

-Scoop the batter evenly into the prepared pan.
+Pour batter (well, you’ll probably need to scoop it) evenly into the prepared pan.

 Place in a preheated 350 degree oven and bake for 1 hour.